radius-project/radius/docs/content/concepts/overview/index.md

 For an example, consider manual scaling for compute resources.
 The number of replicas desired for a component is usually a per-deployment decision - it is not a requirement or a characteristic of how the code was written.

-Therefore it is desirable to move the declaration of *how many replicas* out of the Component definition, and into where the Component is deployed.
+Therefore it is desirable to move the declaration of *how many replicas* out of the Component definition, and into the Deployment definition associated with the Component.
 This approach is much more flexible and organized, since the Component only contains deployment-agnostic details.
 The decision of *how many replicas* can be made by another person, or could live in another source code repository.

 {{% alert title="💡 Key concept" color="info" %}}
 This use of a manual scalar trait is an example of separation of concerns.
 The concern of *how many replicas* is separated from describing the intentions and requirements of the code.